ray-project/ray/doc/source/rllib/checkpointing.rst

 --------

-RLlib offers a powerful checkpointing system for all its major classes, allowing you to save the states of your :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` and its subcomponents to disk and loading previously run experiment states back from disk, for example if you would like to continue training your models or deploy them into production.
+RLlib offers a powerful checkpointing system for all its major classes, allowing you to save the states of :py:class:`~ray.rllib.algorithms.algorithm.Algorithm` instances and their subcomponents to disk and loading previously run experiment states and individual subcomponents back from disk.
+This enables continuing to train your models from a previous state or deploying bare-bones PyTorch models into production.

 .. figure:: images/checkpointing/save_and_restore.svg
     :width: 500